Direct solution to constrained tropical optimization problems with application to project scheduling: Introduction

 \section{Introduction}

 Tropical optimization problems constitute an important research and application domain of tropical mathematics.
-As an applied mathematical discipline that concentrates on the theory and methods of semirings with idempotent addition, tropical (idempotent) mathematics dates back to the works of Pandit \cite{Pandit1961Anew}, Cuninghame-Green \cite{Cuninghamegreen1962Describing}, Hoffman \cite{Hoffman1963Onabstract}, Vorob{'}ev \cite{Vorobjev1963Theextremal} and Romanovski\u{\i} \cite{Romanovskii1964Asymptotic}, at least two of which, namely \cite{Cuninghamegreen1962Describing,Hoffman1963Onabstract}, have been motivated and illustrated by optimization problems.
+As an applied mathematical discipline that concentrates on the theory and methods of semirings with idempotent addition, tropical (idempotent) mathematics dates back to the works of \cite{Pandit1961Anew,Cuninghamegreen1962Describing,Hoffman1963Onabstract,Vorobjev1963Theextremal} and \cite{Romanovskii1964Asymptotic}, at least two of which \cite{Cuninghamegreen1962Describing,Hoffman1963Onabstract} have been motivated and illustrated by optimization problems.

-Many subsequent publications that contributed to the development of tropical mathematics were concerned, to a greater or lesser extent, with optimization problems, including the monographs by Cuninghame-Green \cite{Cuninghamegreen1979Minimax}, Zimmermann \cite{Zimmermann1981Linear}, Kolokoltsov and Maslov \cite{Kolokoltsov1997Idempotent}, Gondran and Minoux \cite{Gondran2008Graphs} and Butkovi\v{c} \cite{Butkovic2010Maxlinear}, and a number of contributed papers.
+Many subsequent publications that contributed to the development of tropical mathematics, including the monographs by \cite{Cuninghamegreen1979Minimax,Zimmermann1981Linear,Kolokoltsov1997Idempotent,Gondran2008Graphs,Butkovic2010Maxlinear,Maclagan2015Introduction}, and a number of contributed papers, were concerned with optimization problems, most of which have been drawn from real-world applications in operations research and management science.

 Multidimensional tropical optimization problems are generally formulated in the tropical mathematics setting to minimize or maximize linear and nonlinear functions defined on vectors over idempotent semifields (semirings with multiplicative inverses).
-The problem may include constraints given by linear and nonlinear equalities and inequalities.
-Many of the problems that come from real-world applications and, at the same time, admit efficient solutions in the framework of tropical mathematics have nonlinear objective functions defined through multiplicative conjugate transposition of vectors.
-An overview of known problems and existing solution can be found in \cite{Krivulin2013Amultidimensional,Krivulin2014Tropical}.
+The problems may include constraints given by linear and nonlinear equalities and inequalities.
+Many of the problems that come from real-world applications and, at the same time, admit solutions in the framework of tropical mathematics have nonlinear objective functions defined through multiplicative conjugate transposition of vectors (see, e.g., an overview in \cite{Krivulin2015Amultidimensional}).